git-pull/website/code_explorer/django-vs-flask-2017.rst

 ========

 Django is best suited for RDBMS-backed websites.
-Flask is good for corner cases where you wouldn't benefit from Django's deep intergration with RDBMS.
+Flask is good for corner cases that wouldn't benefit from Django's deep intergration with RDBMS.

 When using Flask, it's easy to miss the comforts a full-fledge framework provides.
 Django's extension community is more active.
 Django's ORM is superb.
 Flask developers will be forced to reinvent the wheel to catch up for things that'd be quick wins with Django.

-Where both excel is prototyping.
-Getting an idea off the ground fast, and giving you the ability to chisel away fine-grain details after.
+Both excel at prototyping; getting an idea off the ground fast, and giving chiselling away fine-grain details after.
 Python makes both a joy to work with.

 Concepts present in both frameworks
 ===================================